StephenRed94/Stephen-Reimann/README.md

 Recently graduated with a diploma in Computer Programming from Algonquin College.

-I am passionate about designing applications that allow me to expand my knowledge in the software development field.
+I am passionate about designing software applications that allow me to expand my knowledge in the software development field.
 ______________________________________________________________________________________________________________________________________________________________________

 ### 🛠️ Languages and Tools